stridera/FantasyStabbies/README.md

 # Fantasy Stabby Server

-Using much of what I've found from [https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA](Traversy Media)'s youtube channel.
+Using much of what I've found from [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA)'s youtube channel.